worldflora/wfo-docs/docs/manual/deploying.md

 #### Publishing applications locations.

 There are multiple ways the Website and List API could be deployed.
-They both need to interact with a Apache SOLR index which should be on the same machine or LAN in a production environment.
+They both need to interact with an Apache SOLR index which should be on the same machine or LAN in a production environment.
 (In development/testing environments they can talk to SOLR over the internet but this will be much slower.)

 1. __All on one machine:__ This is the simplest approach and is probably the one to start with.
 A single Linux box with SOLR 8.* and PHP 8.* hosts two Apache virtual hosts, one for the website and one for the List API.
 2. __Split out the index:__ Apache SOLR is given its own machine.
 (This could be a Docker container instance if the infrastructure supports that.)
 A second machine hosts the Website and List API.